 The valve consists of a differential piston main valve and an altitude pilot system, pre-piped and factory installed on the main valve.
-See Page 5 for component identification and location.
-The main valve consists of just one moving part - the piston with the top of the piston being larger than the bottom.
-System pressure applied to the bottom of the piston provides an opening force.
-When system pressure is simultaneously applied to the larger area on top of the piston, a greater closing force produced.
-Thus. applying system pressure to the top of the piston closes the valve while exhausting it from the top allows system pressure to lift the piston and open the valve.
+See Figure 5 on Page 6 for component identification and location.
+The main valve consists of just one moving part - the piston - with the top of the piston being larger than the bottom.
+GA Industries double acting altitude valves are installed such that tank head is applied to the bottom of the piston to provide an opening force.
+When inlet pressure tank head is simultaneously applied to the larger area on top of the piston, a greater closing force produced.
+Thus, applying system pressure to the top of the piston closes the valve while exhausting it from the top allows tank head to lift the piston and open the valve.